Dreaming of an eclipse: when the hidden becomes visible

 In astrology, eclipses are moments of turning points.
 Accelerators of destiny.
 What would have happened gradually, happens quickly at an eclipse.
 The hidden comes to the surface.
 A crisis becomes obvious.
 And precisely for this reason, an eclipse in a dream is an important image — not a frightening one.
 It speaks of a turning point.
 Of a truth that is coming out.

 Every person knows this feeling — when something everyone had been silent about suddenly becomes obvious.
 When an illusion crumbles.
 When reality turns out to be different from how it seemed.
-And perhaps right now, reading these lines, you remember a moment of such an “eclipse” in your life.
-Allow this image to speak to you.
+We know from ourselves how such an “eclipse” happens in life.
+Perhaps right now its moment has already surfaced for you — brief and precise.
+Allow this image to speak to you quietly and directly, the way an eclipse speaks.

 Day.
 And suddenly — it darkens.
 The sun hides behind the dark disk of the moon.
 It becomes eerie and beautiful at the same time.
 The world — not as it should be.
 And in this strange darkness — something is exposed.